jacksund/simmate/tutorials/Guides_for_contributors/README.md

 ```

 6. Make sure everything works properly by running our tests
-> :warning::warning::warning: there is currently a bug on windows for pytest v7.1 see issue [#162](https://github.com/jacksund/simmate/issues/162).
-Downgrade to v7.0 to fix this: `conda install -c conda-forge pytest==7.0`
 ``` shell
 # you can optionally run tests in parallel
 # with a command such as "pytest -n 4"